ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 ![|624x411](assets/dotnet-systemd/open-a-bot.png)

-And click ‘Connect’ to connect to your Echo Bot running in WSL and start chatting!
+And click **Connect** to connect to your Echo Bot running in WSL and start chatting!

 ![|624x411](assets/dotnet-systemd/start-chatting.png)